ScrapCodes/FIPS-compliance/blogs/be-fips-aware.md

 3. Why do we need FIPS in the First place?
 What does it bring along with it?
 Is it just a set of rules?

-    Today many OS and libraries have a FIPS mode available.
-Often, I face this question from others who think FIPS brings in special powers to the software you are developing.
+    Today, a few Operating Systems and libraries have a FIPS mode available.
     Actually, FIPS is just a compliance standard, following all the issued guidelines makes your application also compliant.
 FIPS is definitely not a special cryptographic suite, which is not available unless you have the FIPS mode enabled on your OS.